 Glacier National Park is one of those places that sucked the breath from my lungs in awe.
 Its dominating peaks, bountiful lakes, glacial fed waterfalls, and endless forests there is no shortage of things to photograph.
 The place just feels like history, like you’ve stepped back into time.
 Helped along by the AMAZING old ford limousines they shuttle folks around in!
 The old lodges built in astonishing Germanic style, and the endless wildlife just make you feel like you’re in another time.

 For 4 days and 4 nights (lodging included) adventure in one of the countries most beautiful National Parks during the height of wildflower season!
 Glacier National park offers plentiful subjects for all types of photographers.
 Mountain goats, big horned sheep, elk, moose, and massive grizzlies awaken from their hibernation.
 Wildflowers bloom in fields beneath the craggy peaked mountains, and streams flow in every direction.
 After 4 days within the park your life will forever be changed, as mine has been!

 The cost of this 4 day and 4 night workshop is $1950.00-$1999.00 with a required, and non-refundable deposit of $500.00 to hold your spot.

-***Transportation and 4 nights of lodging included, located 19 miles from St. Mary and centrally located to the best of Glacier!
+Our lodging is roughly 19 miles from St. Mary and centrally located to the best of Glacier!
 View Here!